MRWolves/donkeycar/README.md

 #start the drive loop at 10 Hz
 V.start(rate_hz=10)
 ```

+### Training your model with an AMD GPU using PlaidML
+* Intended for users with an AMD graphics card.
+* If using NVidia, look into TensorFlow.
+PlaidML is the AMD version of TensorFlow
+* Differences are
+** keras.py inside /donkeycar/parts

 See [home page](http://donkeycar.com), [docs](http://docs.donkeycar.com)
 or join the [Slack channel](http://www.donkeycar.com/community.html) to learn more.